zalando-stups/documentation/introduction/why-stups.rst

 .. [#f1] Not all AWS services/products are properly integrated with IAM, e.g. the Elastic Load Balancing (ELB) service only allows global granting of ELB creation.
-.. [#f2] Team B might hit AWS service limits for production applications because team A spinned up too many instances for performance testing.
+.. [#f2] Team B might hit AWS service limits for production applications because team A spun up too many instances for performance testing.